simplesamlphp/simplesamlphp-module-oidc/README.md

 ### .well-known URLs

-You can configure you web server (Apache, Nginx) in a way to serve the mentioned URLs in a '.well-known' form.
+You can configure your web server (Apache, Nginx) in a way to serve the mentioned URLs in a '.well-known' format.
 Below are some sample configurations for `openid-configuration`, but you can take the same approach for `openid-federation`.

 #### nginx